kernkonzentrat/resources/README.md

 =========

 ##What is it about?
 Collection of good reads / source codes etc. - will grow over the next time as I am cleaning up all the saved for later stuff from the last 2-3 years.
-Note: Oldest first.
-Still thinking about a reasonable structure.
+Note: Still thinking about a reasonable structure.

 ##Frameworks / Methodologies
 - http://bem.info